 On January 31, 2006, Tessera added our Company as a co-defendant, along with several other semiconductor and packaging companies, to a lawsuit filed by Tessera on October 7, 2005 against Advanced Micro Devices Inc. and Spansion in the United States District Court for the Northern District of California.
 Tessera is claiming that certain of our small format BGA packages infringe certain patents owned by Tessera, and that ST is liable for damages.
 Tessera is also claiming that various ST entities breached a 1997 License Agreement and that ST is liable for unpaid royalties as a result.
 In February and March 2007, our co-defendants Siliconware Precision Industries Co., Ltd. and Siliconware USA, Inc., filed reexamination requests with the U.S. Patent and Trademark Office covering all of the patents and claims asserted by Tessera in the lawsuit.
-In April and May 2007, the United States Patent and Trademark Office ("PTO") initiated reexaminations in response to the reexamination requests.
-A final decision regarding the reexamination requests is pending.
+In April and May 2007, the United States Patent and Trademark Office ("PTO") initiated reexaminations in response to the reexamination requests and final decisions regarding the reexamination requests are pending.
 On May 24, 2007, this action was stayed pending the outcome of the ITC proceeding described below.

 On April 17, 2007, Tessera filed a complaint against us, Spansion, ATI Technologies, Inc., Qualcomm, Motorola and Freescale with the ITC with respect to certain small format ball grid array packages and products containing the same, alleging patent infringement claims of two of the Tessera patents previously asserted in the District Court action described above and seeking an order excluding importation of such products into the United States.
 On May 15, 2007, the ITC instituted an investigation pursuant to 19 U.S.C. § 1337, entitled In the Matter of Certain Semiconductor Chips with Minimized Chip Package Size and Products Containing Same, Inv.
 No. 337-TA-605.
 As discussed above, the patents at issue are being reexamined by the PTO based on petitions filed by a third-party.
 The PTO's Central Reexamination Unit has issued office actions rejecting all of the asserted patent claims on the grounds that they are invalid in view of certain prior art.
 Tessera is contesting these rejections, and the PTO has not made a final decision.
 On February 25, 2008, the administrative law judge issued an initial determination staying the ITC proceeding pending completion of these reexamination proceedings.
-On March 28, 2008, the ITC reversed the administrative law judge and ordered him to reinstate the ITC proceeding.
-The trial took place from July 14, 2008 to July 18, 2008.
-An initial determination is due no later than October 20, 2008, and the target date for the completion of the investigation is February 21, 2009.
+On March 28, 2008, the ITC reversed the administrative law judge has not yet established a schedule for the completion of this proceeding.